Answering Objections to the Christian Faith

 “Jesus is only one of many enlightened beings throughout history.
 What makes Jesus so special?”

-Respond with Your Reasons in Love
+Always Respond with Love

 Note to Christians: when responding with answers to these objections, be sure that you do so in a kind and loving way.
 Remember that every single soul that has come into the world is loved by God (John 3:16), and is eternal – and so every single soul is of immense value.
 We are all on a journey, and every person is different, and a unique creation by God.